whs/streaming/README.md

 ### App setup

-1. Write your authenticator at `auth.php`, or use the provided [menome](http://menome.in.th) sign in.
-The following steps is to setup the menome sign in.
-2. Register for an API key at [menome Security Center](http://menome.in.th/user/@security#api).
-Enter `http://yoururl/path/to/streaming/auth.php` as the redirect URL.
-Use "Confidential client".
+1. Register a [Facebook app](http://developers.facebook.com).
+Set app domain to link of your site.
 3. Edit config.php.
-Specify your given `API_KEY` and `API_SECRET`
+Specify your given `FB_ID` and `FB_SECRET`.
+Optionally set `FB_REQUIRE_EVENT` to Facebook event id only allow users who have RSVP to that event to login.
 4. Test it out.
 Make sure the push server is running and accessible from the internet

 ## Hosting stream